Churchfields Fun Farm & Fairy Trail

 Pedal Power – Start off with some high speed laps on our Go-Karts

-Explore – Follow the fairy trail
+Explore – Follow our magical fairy trail into the woods and around the fields.

 Build – Construct a den down in the woods